-Bojan scores in the 74th, Impact beat Crew 2-1
+Bojan Krkic scores in the 74th, Impact beat Crew 2-1

 Bojan nearly scored in the the 24th minute.
 He fired a shot that hit the crossbar.
 The ball deflected to Lassi Lappalainen, whose header attempt hit a defender, but Lappalainen scored off the deflection.

-Gyasi Zarde, who leads the Crew with 10 goals, scored from a cross that deflected off his head and bounced into the net from close range in the 45th.
+Gyasi Zardes, who leads the Crew with 10 goals, scored from a cross that deflected off his head and bounced into the net from close range in the 45th.